-5 questions for next Democratic debate – Bloomberg’s first
+5 questions for next Democratic debate, Mike Bloomberg’s 1st

 Massachusetts Sen. Elizabeth Warren’s campaign is in trouble.
 Unlike Biden, she has no upcoming states where she’s likely to do well.
 (The former vice president is expected to win the next state, South Carolina.)
 Unlike Klobuchar and Buttigieg, she’s not on an upward trajectory — she’s been heading in a different direction.
 And she lacks the growing national footprint of Sanders and Bloomberg.

 In the New Hampshire debate, Warren was oddly subdued.
-Her campaign has shifted from its policy-wonk message of a fighter for the middle class and is now trying to sell Warren as a unifier.
+Her campaign has shifted from its policy wonk message of a fighter for the middle class and is now trying to sell Warren as a unifier.

 That puts her in a tough spot during a part of the campaign where she needs to break out.
 Fortunately for her, Bloomberg makes a tempting target — Warren’s political career stems from a revulsion at the role of big money in politics and of excesses on Wall Street.
 Can she use him as a punching bag to get off the ropes?